CarlSargunar/Umbraco-Docker-Workshop/3-Database-Container.md

 Once connected, you should be able to see the SQL Server instance and any databases that are present.
 This confirms that your containerized SQL Server is running and accessible.

+At this point you can test the persistence of the databases by adding some data, or creating a new database or table.
+If you delete and recreate the container, the data will still be there as long as you are using the same named volume (`umbSqlFiles`).

 ---

 ## 3.4 Creating the network for our containers

 Before we create website containers, we need to create a network to allow our containers to communicate.
 We will be using a [User Defined Bridge Network](https://docs.docker.com/network/bridge/) to let our containers communicate using container names.
 Without this, they would only be able to communicate with IP address.

 ***Action:*** Run the following command in the terminal window to create a new Bridge network for our containers to use.

 ```bash
 docker network create -d bridge umbNet